Brain Injury Lawyers in Omaha, NE

 How Long After a Head Injury Can Symptoms Show Up?

 When it comes to head injuries, symptoms may appear immediately, within 24 hours, or even up to several days or weeks after the injury occurs.
 Some people do not even exhibit signs of a TBI until much later when their injury worsens.
 This is why it's so important to see a medical professional immediately following any head injury to receive a thorough check up to ensure that no permanent damage has been done.
+If you begin to show signs of a traumatic brain injury, you may need to file a brain injury lawsuit.

 How Much Is a Brain Injury Case Worth?